leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

     - **Space**

 - **The gap between reality and simulation is shrinking**
+  - Humans have a model of reality.
+  - \[I like the\] memory prediction argument for consciousness by [Jeff Hawkins](https://loupventures.com/002-jeff-hawkins/ "Jeff").
+For example, if you see my shoes, you'll associate that with me.
+If you see my shoes and then see someone else, you'll get an emotional surprise.
+You'll adjust the mental model you have, updating your model of rality
+  - This model of reality humans hold interacts with the real world and is getting continuous feedback
   - Robots and technology navigate reality use models, just as humans do
   - Those models are increasing in resolution as we've kept improving the technology in modeling and measuring the world
   - A machine does not know the difference between a game simulation that is teaching it to drive, and actually driving on the road. \[From its point of view, those two things are the same\]